 |

-This study investigates the horse's ability to recognize with one eye an object that it had previously only learned about with the other eye.
+This study demonstrated the horse's ability to recognize with one eye an object that it had previously only learned about with the other eye.

 This study dispelled a common myth about equine perception. |